What You'll Learn

 Reporting Fringe Benefits on the WH-347

 Accurate fringe benefit reporting on the WH-347 requires attention to detail.
 In Column 5 (Rate of Pay), list the basic hourly rate and fringe rate separately.
-On the Statement of Compliance, clearly indicate which payment method you are using (Box 4a, 4b, or 4c) and, if using plans, be prepared to provide documentation of those plans if requested.
+On the Statement of Compliance, clearly indicate which payment method you are using (Box 4a, 4b, or 4c).

 Key Takeaways